EnigmaticPaladin/EnigmaticPaladin/README.md

 - 👋 Hi, I’m @EnigmaticPaladin or Douglas Green
-- 👀 I’m interested in ... tech/ai ethics, python, data analytics, data science, programming, and artificial intelligence.
+- 👀 I’m interested in ... tech/ai ethics, trust/safete, data analytics, data science, programming, and artificial intelligence.
-- 🌱 I’m currently learning ... more about tech/ai ethics, python, data analysis, data science, R, PyTorch, and artificial intelligence.
+- 🌱 I’m currently learning ... more about tech/ai ethics, python, data analysis, data science, PyTorch, and artificial intelligence.
 - 💞️ I’m looking to collaborate on ... my areas of interest,
 - 📫 How to reach me ... by email at Hemingwayan12@gmail.com